Last modified 12th April '95 © Birkbeck College 1995

 The four helices may be arranged in a simple up-and-down topology, as indicated.

-- which have two molecules in the asymmetric unit; use restrict *a to show only the A chain).
+which have two molecules in the asymmetric unit).

 A more complex arrangement is possible: